implse/Data_Structure_Python/README.md

 - Internally this Algorithm uses a Queue.

+We visit every vertex exactly once.
+We visit the neighbors the the neighbors of these new vertices and so on.

+Time complexity : O(V + E)
+Memory complexity is not good.
+We have to store a lot of references.

 #### Depth First Search

 - Internally this Algorithm uses a Stack.

+It explores as far as possible along each branch before backtracking.

+Time complexity : O(V + E)
+Memory complexity is a bit better than BFS.

 ##### Applications